farhiongit/minimaps/README.md

 # Map me !
-**A unprecedented MT-safe implementation of a map library that can manage maps, sets, sorted and unsorted lists that can do it all with a minimalist interface.**
+**A unprecedented MT-safe implementation of a map library that can manage maps, sets, sorted and unsorted lists and that can do it all with a minimalist interface.**

 (c) L. Farhi, 2024.